Reuh/anselme/readme.md

 	| Thanks, I feel much better.
 ```

+This is version 2, a full rewrite.
+Version 1 is still available in the v1 branch.

 Supported: Lua 5.4, Lua 5.3, LuaJIT (LuaJIT requires the utf8 module: `luarocks --lua-version=5.1 install luautf8`).
 Otherwise all needed files are included in the `anselme` directory.